curl/everything-curl/http/multipart.md

 The **Content-Type** header is a bit special.
 It tells that this is a multipart formpost and then it sets the "boundary" string.
-The boundary string is a line of characters with a bunch of random digits somewhere in it, that serves as a separator between the different parts of the form that will be submitted.
-The particular boundary you see in this example has the random part `d74496d66958873e` but you will, of course, get something different when you run curl (or when you submit such a form with a browser).
+The boundary string is a line of characters with a bunch of random digits somewhere in it, that serves as a separator between the different parts of the form that is submitted.
+The particular boundary you see in this example has the random part `d74496d66958873e` but you, of course, get something different when you run curl (or when you submit such a form with a browser).

 So after that initial set of headers follows the request body